Gondar: 19th century

 During the early 19th century, the city of Gondar in Ethiopia experienced several periods of unrest and violence, particularly during the reign of Emperor Gigar (1821–1830).
 According to historical accounts, soldiers entered the city, camped in the market, and plundered the area, including a district known as Déngay.
 Despite attempts by the Emperor and the Ečagē (chief of customs) to control the situation, their authority was ignored, and the city was looted.
 The Protestant missionary Samuel Gobat, who lived in Gondar in 1830, provides detailed accounts of the instability during this period.
 He described frequent civil disturbances that caused widespread fear, with residents fleeing to churches and other safe havens.
 Gobat reported that soldiers, under the command of Dejazmach Wube Haile Maryam, ruler of Semien, were involved in looting the city's market, and that many citizens expected the city to be plundered at any moment.

 In 1831, tensions escalated when the relatives of Ali II, the ruler of Begemder, caused further unrest in Gondar, prompting the Emperor and Ečagē to withdraw from the capital.
-A few years later, in 1832–1833, Ali's soldiers continued their plundering campaign, raiding homes and seizing supplies, which exacerbated the city's already fragile state.
+A few years later, in 1832–1833, Ali's soldiers continued their plundering campaigns, raiding homes and seizing supplies, which exacerbated the city's already fragile state.
 The situation became so dire that civilians were forced to hide their goods in churches for protection.
 These disturbances had a devastating impact on the economy and cultural life of Gondar.
 Merchants were unable to bring goods into the city due to the constant threat of theft, and intellectual activities suffered, as scholars lamented the collapse of educational institutions.
 In 1833, when Emperor Sahle Dengel attempted to reduce the power of the church by curbing its land holdings, priests and citizens protested, further destabilizing the region.